 Thank heaven, then, for little Girly.
 The film's treacly decor (lots of dolls and paneling) could have been too much to handle, but director Freddie Francis does the impossible and makes the whole dreary Brit tackiness thing seem actually cozy-- the real thing--instead of soap opera imitation.
 Girly possesses a sense of giddy feral freedom.
 There's a remote broken down castle in the Shire, some delusional family members and a hot young maniac, what's not to love, even as the axe comes roaring down?
 The insanity of the matriarchy resembles Grey Gardens at times, but it comes by it naturally: dolls, pre-empathic (latent) sadism, games like 'grocery store' and cowboys and Indians are all part of a devolution brought on by incest and trust funds.
 They have no father to initiate the children into the social order; it all comes down to lots of finger sucking, macabre nursery rhymes and chants, strange "rules" of the house, and the way, as it ever does, sex destroys everything.

 Man, this film's got my number.
-I'm trying to less subjective here but when you write about a film you truly love, you can't help but be autobiographical.
-At least I can't.
-If I love a film I take it very personally.
+I'm trying to less subjective here but if I love a film I take it very personally.
 Love kills everything it touches, including objectivity.
-As Burt Lancaster said in Visconti's The Leopard: "Marriage is six months of fire and 40 years of ashes."
+As Burt Lancaster said in Visconti's The Leopard: "Marriage is six months of fire and forty years of ashes."
 If you ever were a swinger, you might use that line to justify a lifestyle that includes occasionally waking up from a two-day benders on a stranger's couch, snuggled against a snoring pit bull with a severed hand in its mouth, like a cigar.
 In the words of our celestial Desi: Wha happen?!
 I still don't know, but you've chosen the swinging path over that of the spouse and ungrey garden and that's your life, and you'll probably do it again.
-Such is our hero's lot in life, the male version of Looking for Mr. Goodbar.
+Such is our hero's lot in life, the male version of Looking for Mr. Goodbar.\

 Man, I'm off topic!
 Let me pull in some help from one of 60s-70s-era British cinema's best friends, Cinebeat's amazing Kimberly Lindbergs: